 Photo via University of Alaska Fairbanks

-While the city of Calgary will likely be left in the dark, Edmonton, Fort McMurray and towns north of the capital, could be in for a starry night display – as long as there aren’t too many clouds.
+While Calgary may be left in the dark, those north of the city could be in for a starry night display – especially if they head out of town.

 A phenomenon that occurs when gas from our neighbouring star collides with nitrogen in Earth’s atmosphere, the Northern Lights are often visible from destinations like the Yukon, Norway and Greenland.